1. About loperamide

-If you've bought loperamide from a shop or pharmacy, don't take it for more than 48 hours without talking to a doctor.
+If you've bought loperamide from a shop or pharmacy, do not take it for more than 48 hours without talking to a doctor.

 Although diarrhoea is usually nothing to worry about, it can sometimes lead to dehydration.
-This can be serious if you don't get the correct treatment.
+This can be serious if you do not get the correct treatment.

 Diarrhoea can also sometimes be a warning sign of another problem.
-It's important to see a doctor to find out the cause of your diarrhoea if it continues beyond 7 days.
+For this reason, it's important to see a doctor to find out the cause of your diarrhoea if it continues beyond 7 days.

 Is it safe to take for a long time?

-If you've bought loperamide for short term diarrhoea, don't take it for longer than 48 hours without talking to a doctor.
+If you've bought loperamide for short-term diarrhoea, do not take it for longer than 48 hours without talking to a doctor.

-Loperamide can be used for long lasting diarrhoea and by people who have a stoma but only if their doctor prescribes it.
+Loperamide may be used for long-lasting diarrhoea and by people who have a colostomy (stoma) if their doctor prescribes it.

 Can I take loperamide to prevent diarrhoea?

-It's not been officially approved and tested to prevent diarrhoea.
+It's not been officially approved and tested for preventing diarrhoea.

 Can I drink alcohol with it?